Dr Peter Day (Chairman)

-Peter’s career has been mostly spent in the IT industry, including five years as Chief Executive of Rolfe & Nolan Plc – a software development company serving the international futures and options industry.
-Since 1999 he has been a director of Corefiling Ltd., a company providing software, consulting and integration services for international financial regulatory authorities.
+Peter’s career has been spent mostly in the IT industry, including five years as Chief Executive of Rolfe & Nolan Plc – a software development company serving the international futures and options industry.
+Since 1999 he has been a director of Corefiling Ltd., an Oxford based company providing software, consulting and integration services for international financial regulatory authorities.

 Martin Birch (Treasurer)